-Do you know how long it should take to achieve your target objectives and what other resources you’ll will need to build your action plan?
-Once you do, you will be ready to set your objectives for real process improvement.
+Do you know how long it should take your to achieve your target process improvement objectives?
+Or what resources you’ll will need to build your action plan?
+Once you do, you will be ready to set your objectives for real continuous improvement.

 The time it takes to achieve 50% of the target is called the process improvement half-life.